History & Staff

 David Lee Hernandez Jr., Principal/General Manager

-In January of 2006, David began construction on the future site of Old Bridge Funeral Home, the area’s newest and largest funeral home.
+In January of 2006, construction began on the future site of Old Bridge Funeral Home, the area’s newest and largest funeral home.
 In 2007 the funeral home opened and immediately began serving the families of Old Bridge Township, Matawan, Spotswood and surrounding areas.
 In 2009 both funeral homes’ ownership was acquired by David and his family.
+Most recently, the former Grace Tabernacle Church in Lake Como (South Belmar) was purchased and after an extensive renovation, Oceanside Memorial Home opened to server the families of the Jersey Shore.

-David is active in the community; he is Charter President of the Kiwanis Club of Manalapan, member of the Old Bridge- Sayreville- South Amboy Chamber of Commerce, and The Bridge Business Networking Group.
-He currently serves as Secretary of the Middlesex Sommerset Funeral Directors Association and is also a member of New Jersey State Funeral Directors Association, National Funeral Directors Association, and International Cemetery, Crematory and Funeral Association.
+David is active in each community the funeral homes serve; he is Charter Past President of the Kiwanis Club of Manalapan, member of the Old Bridge- Sayreville- South Amboy Chamber of Commerce, Matawan Aberdeen Chamber and Greater Spring Lake Chamber.
+He has served as on officer in Middlesex Sommerset Funeral Directors Association and is also a member of New Jersey State Funeral Directors Association, and National Funeral Directors Association.
 He attends Calvary Chapel Old Bridge and serves as an Usher and in various ministry opportunities.
-In addition to being a licensed funeral Director in New Jersey he also holds funeral director and embalmers licenses in Pennsylvania and Connecticut as well as a New Jersey Life Insurance Producers License and being a notary.
+In addition to being a licensed funeral Director in New Jersey he also holds funeral director and embalmers licenses in Pennsylvania and Connecticut as well as a New Jersey Life Insurance Producers License.
+He is also a Notary, a service provide free to the community.

 David enjoys spending time with his wife, Stacey and daughter Sophia.
+He recently has grown an interest for Campanology with a primary focus on Church Bells.
 He also enjoys snowboarding and golf.

 David and his family strive to meet each family's needs with personalized and detailed services.
 His desire to help each family has led him to his motto of, "Each life has a story, and that story deserves to be told through meaningful tributes and celebrations of life."